-Header buttons Find...(Find File ID): Searches an LPS-labeled tape for the specified File ID, and positions the tape prior to the label record of the file.
-Selecting the Find header button from the Copy Labeled Tapes window opens the Find window, which prompts you to enter the name of the file you want to locate.
-Skip: Positions the tape after a specified number of files.
-Next: Locates the next tape header and displays the file name.
-Initialize: Prepares a new tape for writing with a density of 1600 bpi.
+- Header buttonsFind...(Find File ID): Searches an LPS-labeled tape for the specified File ID, and positions the tape prior to the label record of the file.Skin: Desitions the tape after a specified number of files. - Skip: Positions the tape after a specified number of files. - Next: Locates the next tape header and displays the file name. - Initialize: Prepares a new tape for writing with a density of 1600 bpi.

 Initialize 1600: Prepares a new tape for writing with a density of 1600 bpi.

 Initialize 6250: Prepares a new tape for writing with a density of 6250 bpi.

 Rewind: Rewinds the tape on the specified tape device.

 Unload: Rewinds and unloads the tape from the specified tape device.

-Tape Device: TD0, TD1, TD2.
-Select/enter tape device that you Parameters want the disk file written to.
+Parameters Tape Device: TD0, TD1, TD2.
+Select/enter tape device that you want the disk file written to.